-HIV/AIDS CARE FOR CHILDREN
+HIV/AIDS CARE FOR CHILDREN (ARCHIVED)

 More than 2.6 million children under 15 are currently living with HIV and AIDS.
 A growing body of evidence demonstrates how children living with or affected by HIV and AIDS are especially vulnerable to issues of violence, abuse, neglect and exploitation.